Edit Content

 The reCAPTCHA part of your contact form is where site visitors click to prove they’re human when submitting your form.
 It will block spam submissions by verifying that a human fills out your forms and blocks most spam attempts.
 Visitors tend to feel better when they see it because they see you’re serious about security for your site, and it can increase form conversions.

-It’s also simple for people to utilize as well.
-The first CAPTCHA security efforts were here and there strenuous for even people to get right, so Google switched things up in v2.
+It’s also simple for people to utilise as well.
+The first CAPTCHA security efforts were somewhat strenuous for even experienced users to get right, so Google made adjustments in version 2.
 Instead of typing a word or string of text, people can mouse over the checkbox, and the tool understands that it’s not an automated spam bot.
 If you use the v2 Invisible version, visitors are presented with an image-based question to ensure they’re not a spambot.

 While using v3, there’s a chance you’ll prevent legitimate visitors from filling out your contact form, so you may want to use reCAPTCHA v2 instead to stop contact form spam.